kaiworkspace/dxc_login/README.md

 # dxc_login
-login interface assignment from DXC
+login interface assignment from DXC.
+Default testing accounts will be added into the database when setting up(see below).
+Upon logging in, a web token will be saved in the form of a cookie for single sign on purposes.

 ## Stack
 - Angular